-Usually, the factors—and people—that are likely to veer out of control are pretty predictable.
-Your Mom sniping at your sister?
-Uncle John’s right wing politics?
-Cousin Julia’s contempt for pop culture?
+Usually, the factors—and people—that are likely to veer out of control are pretty predictable: Your Mom sniping at your sister.
+Cousin Julia sniping at pop music.
+Uncle John drinking too much and sniping at everything.

-So now’s the time to think about how each of these situations could best be defused.
+So now’s the time to think about how your particular Thanksgiving dramas can best be defused.

 Choose a Key Message Before the Event

-When you’re done thinking, pick one sentence that you’ll commit to memory and repeat ad nauseum (’till everyone’s sick of it) when the fireworks start.
+For each potential problem that you’ve identified, pick one statement that you’ll commit to memory and repeat ad nauseum (’till everyone’s sick of it) when the fireworks start.

-- To Mom, who’s hassling your sister: “I’m just glad that we could all be together today.”
+- To Mom, who’s hassling your sister: “I’m just glad we could all be together today.”

-- To Cousin Julia, who thinks rap artists should be sent to a gulag: “Let’s just agree to disagree, OK?”
+- To Cousin Julia, who thinks all rap artists should be exiled: “We can disagree about that.”